 - No more than the top two buttons of the shirt may be left open. - The school logo must be visible at all times if wearing a shirt as an outer garment. - Altering of required school shirts and/or logo is not permissible.
-Long sleeve garments may be worn underneath school shirts that have short sleeves.
+Tops cannot be cinched, tied, or clipped in the back. - Long sleeve garments may be worn underneath school shirts that have short sleeves.